pwnlandia/mhn/README.md

     `&` is appended to the commands in order for them to run in the background.

+### ADVANCED SETUP

+MHN auto configuration sets up SQLite as database engine for the server, but you can set up your server to use a different database engine:

+#### MySQL

+`SQLALCHEMY_DATABASE_URI = 'mysql://username:password@localhost/databasename'`

+#### PostgreSQL

+`SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost/databasename'`

+For more information visit: https://github.com/mitsuhiko/flask-sqlalchemy.

 ## LICENSE

 Modern Honeypot Network